Subscribe To Our Monthly Newsletter

 In short, 2023 is likely to see an increase in demand & consumer spending from China & therefore economic growth across the Asia-Pacific region.
 But will the increase in Asia’s GDP be enough to improve Asia’s energy trilemma or will we see even higher inflation rates for power & electricity?

 It is clear that in the long term, Asia cannot entirely compromise on the energy transition in order to provide affordable energy in the immediate future.
 Undoubtedly, it will require a collective effort, with regional collaboration & cooperation to find the delicate balance between energy security, equity & sustainability.

 At the Asia Pacific Energy Capital Assembly, The Energy Council gathers 250+ of the region’s key players including C-level speakers & attendees from Asia’s NOC’s, E&P leaders, international investors & financiers.
 Investment in the future of the energy industry in Asia is needed today.
 Take this opportunity to attest the crucial role the oil & gas industry plays in the global energy transition.

-The Asia Pacific Energy Assembly in Singapore is recognised as one of Asia-Pacific’s largest and most influential energy investment events.
+The APAC Energy Capital Assembly is one of Asia-Pacific’s largest and most influential energy investment events.